 We also are subject to market risk from a decline in the prices of marketable securities that we own.
-The total value of our marketable securities was \$22.2 million as of June 30, 2013.
-We hold \$15.4 million of investment securities in a single fund in connection with an incentive compensation plan.
-We invested virtually all of the remaining amount in certain series of Artisan Funds and sub-funds of Artisan Global Funds in amounts sufficient to cover certain organizational expenses and to ensure that a fund had sufficient assets at the commencement of its operations to build a viable investment portfolio.
-Assuming a 10% increase or decrease in the total value of our marketable securities, the fair value would increase or decrease by \$2.2 million at June 30, 2013.
+The total value of marketable securities we owned was \$23.7 million as of September 30, 2013.
+We hold \$16.5 million of these investment securities in a single fund in connection with an incentive compensation plan.
+We invested the remaining amount in certain of Artisan Funds and Artisan Global Funds in amounts sufficient to cover certain organizational expenses and to ensure that the funds had sufficient assets at the commencement of its operations to build a viable investment portfolio.
+Assuming a 10% increase or decrease in the values of our total marketable securities, the fair value would increase or decrease by \$2.4 million at September 30, 2013.
 Management regularly monitors the value of these investments; however, given their nature and relative size, we have not adopted a specific risk management policy to manage the associated market risk.

-Investment securities held by Launch Equity are reflected in our consolidated statement of financial condition at fair value.
-Our risk with respect to Launch Equity's investment securities is limited to the loss of our initial equity investment of \$1,000.
+Investment securities held by Launch Equity are reflected in the consolidated statement of financial condition as of September 30, 2013 included elsewhere in this prospectus.
+Our risk with respect to Launch Equity's investment securities is limited to our equity ownership of \$1,000.